 Mountain Project describes four rock climbing routes, three of which are from the north side.
-One is the mostly class 2 and 3 route from the saddle reached during the conventional hike from the south (see fricknaley above).
-Another, from the west side, as described by Mountain Project, is a “Fourth-class up base toward huge white colored slabs at bottom of gully.
+One is the mostly class 2, and 3 route from the saddle reached during the conventional hike from the south (see fricknaley above).
+Another, from the west side, as described by Mountain Project, is a “Fourth-class up base toward huge white-colored slabs at the bottom of gully.
 Keeping to the right, locate rusty hand cable and follow it over easy 4th and 5th class terrain for a few hundred feet.
-This old cable has been compromised (smashed) in a few places by rock fall (or vandalism), so trust it at your own risk.”
+This old cable has been compromised (smashed) in a few places by rockfall (or vandalism), so trust it at your own risk.”
 This approach sounds like an adventure which deserves its own HAZ description.
 None of the Mountain Project rock climbing routes are described here.

-A few references have called this the Staley Peterson Route but I was unable to find much about it on the internet.
-I included several overview pictures with my track on Google Earth that should help someone get a feel for the route.
+A few references have called this the Staley Peterson Route, but I could not find much about it on the internet.
+I included several overview pictures with my track on Google Earth to help someone get a feel for the route.
 However, once you leave the saddle, there won’t be many places to get off track.
 As my track shows, we made a mistake when we tried for the upper shelf too soon, had to retreat and work around some boulders to get back on track.
 The route gets narrow at a few points as you go up the ramp.
-Note that my track wanders a bit; this is because the route hugs the north face like flies on a (fill in your visual) and my GPS lost satellites frequently.
-I cleaned up my track a good bit, and added a red line which I think approximates the route we took.
-Ignore the big jags across contour lines which are noise.
+Note that my track wanders a bit; this is because the route hugs the north face like flies on a (fill in your visual), and my GPS lost satellites frequently.
+I cleaned up my track a fair bit and added a red line, which I think approximates the route we took.
+Ignore the big jags across contour lines, which are noise.
 The route is continually up and across the face.
-Afterwards, when you look at your pictures, it will be obvious where you went and why.
-When we visited, there was little in the way of cairns or trail to follow, except there was soil and vegetation disturbance in places.
+Afterward, when you look at your pictures, it will be obvious where you went and why.
+When we visited, there was little in the way of cairns or trail to follow, except there were soil and vegetation disturbance in places.

-As bknorby said in her triplog: “At the top we rejoiced in feeling alive!!!
-Nothing like some adrenaline coursing through the veins to make you live in the moment and really enjoy the sense of accomplishment.”
+As bknorby said in her triplog: “At the top, we rejoiced in feeling alive!!!
+Nothing like some adrenaline coursing through the veins to make you live in the moment and enjoy the sense of accomplishment.”
 I can say it no better.
 You’re pretty spun up after summiting.

-Caution: This hike/climb is not technical, but is difficult and offers some world class exposure.
-No technical gear is needed but a 20 foot rope will be helpful for some at a few places, especially the aforementioned top pitch.
+This hike/climb is not technical but is challenging and offers some world-class exposure.
+No technical gear is needed, but a 20-foot rope will help some at a few places, especially the aforementioned top pitch.
 Hikers will need to make sure their footing and handholds are safe.
 This is not a hike where someone can just turnaround and go down.
 Once you start across that face, you’re pretty much committed.